Year 4 Newsletter

 Our library time is on Thursday.
 Children can take out a maximum of two books and keep them for two weeks.
 Please encourage your child to read their library books and return both books regularly.

 Homework activities are sent home every Thursday and should be returned by the following Tuesday.
-Each week, the activites will have a Maths, English and comprehension focus and will be connected to the learning that has taken place that week.
+One week children will have Maths and English activities and the following week Comprehension.

 Every child has their own reading book.
 May we request that you make a comment each time you hear your child read.
 Your child will be given regular opportunity to change their library books.
 We recommend that they are encouraged to read a wide range of genres.